jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     1. Test case: `sort a`
        Expected: Sorts the contacts in alphanumerical order.
 Successful sorting message is shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `sort g`
        Expected: No company is sorted.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect sort commands to try: `sort`, `sort a bc`, `sort 1`, `...`
        Expected: Similar to previous.